Today you're going to learn all the potential benefits of CBD and CBD oil.

 The terpenes linalool and limonene are associated with anti-anxiety effects.

-With a full-spectrum CBD oil, you might also experience the benefits associated with these other compounds.
+With a full-spectrum CBD oil, you also get the benefits of these other compounds.

-The second benefit of full-spectrum CBD oil is that there's some scientific evidence indicating that CBD is more potent when taken together with these other hemp-derived compounds.
+The second benefit of full-spectrum CBD oil is also related to these other hemp compounds.
+Scientific evidence shows that CBD is more effective when taken together with these other hemp compounds (52).

 To learn more about the pros and cons of different types of CBD products, click the link below: